garystafford/twelvelabs-bedrock-search-agent/README.md

 ## Alternative: Running OpenSearch in Docker

-As an alternative to AWS, you can run OpenSearch locally using Docker.
+As an alternative to [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/), you can run [OpenSearch](https://hub.docker.com/r/opensearchproject/opensearch) locally using Docker at no cost.
 This is intended for development environments only and is not secure.

 ```bash
 docker pull opensearchproject/opensearch:3.1.0